Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 This cell defines the service specification, the service, and creates the service for our NGINX web server.
 You should note a few things:

-* `specification` – We define specification using a Python f-string.
+* `specification` – We define the specification using a Python f-string.
 The string is formatted as YML.
 It contains the name of the container, a path to the container image, and endpoints that the service will expose to be able to access the service publicly.
 Although the specification is defined inline, it could also been a reference to a **.yml** file in a stage.

 * `service_def` – We define a service with the `Service` constructor, passing in a name for the service, the compute pool it should run in, a path to the specification, and the total number of instances for the service.
-Note that `ServiceSpecInlineText` is used when setting `spec`.
+Note that `ServiceSpecInlineText` is used when setting `spec` in this cell.
 This is because the specification was defined inline as an f-string.
-Multiple instances of the service could be run, but in this example we want only one instance of the service to run.
+Multiple instances of the service could be run, but in this example we want only one instance of the service to run, which is set via `min_instances` and `max_instances`.

 With the service created, the next cell will output the status of the service.